COMMGRAD 6022:03: Critical Methods

 Description: The purpose of this seminar is to introduce you to the processes of rhetorical criticism.
 A guiding assumption of this course is that rhetorical criticism is not composed of a single method.
 Theories do not create a blueprint that can be applied to any text.
 Instead, texts and theories interact with one another as they enable us to better understand the complexities of human communicative interaction.
 As the Critical Questions textbook explains, theory and method are best understood as "conceptual heuristics or vocabularies" that enable us to see and hear more clearly the variety of things a text may be trying to communicate.

-Accordingly, the class is generally divided into two parts:
+To develop a heuristic vocabulary, the class is divided into two parts:

 1) Familiarize one's self with rhetorical criticism as an inventional process.